akitorahayashi/polls-site/README.md

+# Django Polls Site

 ## Overview

-This repository is for deploying the Django polls app.
+This repository contains a Django polls application, fully containerized with Docker and set up with a CI/CD pipeline for automated builds and deployments.

 ## Tech Stack